acagastya/specimen-builder/README.md

 ### Workflow for adding your own fonts

 #### Deleting the placeholder fonts
-- Delete the placegholder font files in `src/fonts`
+- Delete the placeholder font files in `src/fonts`
 - Delete `src/_data/fontdata.json`
 - Delete the folder `src/_data/fonts`